scipy/scipy/doc/source/tutorial/integrate.rst

 are constants.
 (For more information about the system, see http://groups.csail.mit.edu/mac/projects/amorphous/GrayScott/)

-We'll assume Neumann (i.e. "no flux") boundary conditions:
+We'll assume Neumann (i.e., "no flux") boundary conditions:

 .. math::